isaacvock/PROseq_etal/docs/simon.md

 * `rerun-incomplete`: If True, then if some of the output of a rule is recognized as "incomplete", rerun the rule.
 * `printshellcmds`: If True, print out the shell commands that will be executed.
 * `use-conda`: If True, use conda to automatically install dependencies when first running the pipeline.
+* `cluster-status`: specifies path to script to keep an eye on the status of every job requested.

+I won't discuss the details of `status-sacct-robust.sh`, as you will likely never need to mess with it.
+More information about it can be found from where I got it and the framework for this entire profile, which is [this awesome repository](https://github.com/jdblischak/smk-simple-slurm) on simple Snakemake profiles for slurm.